eskape/fitnesse-geb/README.md

 Open a browser, pointing at http://localhost:8000
 You can alter browsers by modifying the system property: gebEnvironment

-Execute the following command to run with Firefox:
+Execute the following command to run with Chrome:

-    $ gradle wiki -Dgeb.env=firefox
+    $ gradle wiki -Dgeb.env=chrome